KmrSaket/Encrypted-Cloud/README.md

 ## Key features
 * Encrypt your image with a random generated key.
 * Images get encrypted and uploaded automatically.
+* The keyspace is very large and depends on the dimensions of the image.
-* The key for the image is stored in your phone internal storage root/Encrypted Cloud/keys.
+* The key and the image is stored in your phone-internal-storage-root/Encrypted Cloud/.

 ## How to use